Plea for new tax rules to fit with digital systems

 “We know that HMRC can achieve impressive results when policy and digital teams are in the same room at the same time.
 The rapid development of the various COVID-19 support schemes is an excellent example of how policy and processes can work together.
 This approach where not just the what the policy should do, but how it will be implemented is considered from the start would be hugely helpful for all new tax policies.

-“In contrast to the success of the COVID-19 support schemes, policies such as the new reporting requirements for UK residents disposing of UK residential property4 were developed before it was realised that a new, standalone digital system was required.
-We have received almost universal negative feedback from members about the new system, which has caused serious issues when it comes to interacting with the existing self-assessment system5.
+“In contrast to the success of the COVID-19 support schemes, policies such as the new reporting requirements for UK residents disposing of UK residential property were developed before it was realised that a new, standalone digital system was required.
+We have received almost universal negative feedback from members about the new system, which has caused serious issues when it comes to interacting with the existing self-assessment system.
 If more thought had been given to how the policy was to be implemented in practice earlier on, many of these issues could have been avoided.”